lemaetech/pp_html/README.md

-## Pretty-printer, formatter for HTML5 (Unreleased)
+## Pretty-printer, formatter for HTML5 (Unreleased and not production ready)

-**Note - The parser hasn't been validated against the HTML5 RFC.
-It is mostly used as a guidance. **
+**Note - The parser hasn't been validated against HTML5 RFC.
+It is mostly used as a guidance for the use case of pretty-printing HTML/HTML5 like data.**

 ## Example
 ```ocaml